moulos-lab/better4u/01_genetic_data_analysis_plan/README.md

   --mind 0.05
 ```

-We now create files with variants and samples to *keep* (samples to keep will
+We now create files with variants and samples to *keep* (samples to keep are
-are merged with those passing heterozygosity filters):
+merged with those passing heterozygosity filters):

 ```
 cut -d" " -f1-2 COHORT_tmp.fam > generic_samples_pass.txt